NickMcConnell/AngbandPlus/x_readme.txt

 liches, etc.), who have the most powerful souls.

 In addition, many monsters have a secondary soul type.
-If a monster has an elemental attack, it's soul will have bonuses related to that element.
-If a monster has multiple elemental attacks, it's soul gem will be created with an elemental sub-type chosen randomly from it's attacks.
+If a monster has an elemental attack, its soul will have bonuses related to that element.
+If a monster has multiple elemental attacks, it's soul gem will be created with an elemental sub-type chosen randomly from its attacks.

+Changes from version 0.3.0 include:

+Randarts were being generated too often.
+This has been fixed.

+Randart code has been further re-written:
+  Randarts are generated with exactly two ego types (if possible), plus one of the following: a random sustain, slay, high resist, or other ability.
+  Randarts sometimes have an activated ability.
+Red/Blue/Black/White Dragon Scale Mail now provides immunity to their respective element Made some of the mid-level soul types weaker +Deadliness% now goes much higher.
+Maximum cap on a weapon was +75%, now +150%.
+  Each + to damage was 3%, now +10%.
+Increased damage from slays.
+All do X3 damage, except for Slay Animal (X2), Slay Evil (X2), and Kill Dragon (X5)
+Re-named some items to make naming more consistent / less confusing Armor of Bravery -> Boldness
+  Rods/Staves of Perception -> Identify
+  Helms of Holiness -> of Kings
+Altered item generation algorithm; deeper items will now appear less often.
+Conversely, this change will make less deep items show up more often, which means you should see broken swords / potions of apple juice / assorted level-0 items in the dungeon again.
+Fixed a jewelry pluralization bug

 Changes from version 0.2.0 include: